Student Services for MLS Students

 Period of Study and Distribution of Units

 Students pursuing the MLS degree must complete the course of study within 12 months of matriculation.
 The Associate Dean or designee may extend this period not to exceed 12 months for good cause.
-Matriculation means the official first day of class for the quarter in which the student began the MLS program.
-Unless the Associate Dean or designee grants permission, students must enroll in no fewer than 9 units in each quarter of each academic year.
-Students requesting a leave of absence should fill out the Leave of Absence Form.
+Matr iculation means the official first day of class for the quarter in which the student began the MLS program.
+Unless the Associate Dean of Experiential and Competency-based Learning or designee grants permission, students must enroll in no fewer than 9 units in each quarter of each academic year.
+Students requesting a leave of absence should contact the Online Legal Programs office at email@example.com.

 Academic Good Standing

 Students must be in academic good standing to be eligible for graduation.
 This requires a cumulative grade point average of 3.0.
 A grade of C is considered a minimum passing grade in each course.